 To convert HDF5 files into binary format you will need to use the h5dump utility, which is part of the HDF5 distribution available from the HDF Group.
 How you install HDF5 depends on your operating system.

-Data subscriptions are available for select NSIDC DAAC data collections (found below).
-Our subscription service automatically sends you new data as they are delivered from active NASA satellite missions.
+Data subscriptions are available for select NSIDC DAAC data collections.
+Once signed up, the subscription service automatically sends you new data as they are delivered from active NASA satellite missions.